One, Big, Beautiful Bill: Impact on Philanthropy

 With many of the provisions in the Tax Cuts and Jobs Act (TCJA) (P.L.
 115-97) expiring at the end of 2025, the 119th Congress is crafting tax legislation through the reconciliation process that will extend the TCJA and included the Republican majorities’ priorities.
 Read more about the budget reconciliation process.

 On Monday, May 12, the House Committee on Ways and Means released the Amendment in the Nature of a Substitute, which contains key tax provisions.
 Later, the Joint Committee on Taxation released estimates of the budgetary effects of the legislation.
-The Committee will mark up the legislation on Tuesday, May 13.
+The Committee marked up the legislation on May 13 and approved it on party lines on May 14 with no amendments.
+On May 19, the House Committee on Rules released amended text, and on May 22, the House passed the bill.
 We will continue to update this page with provisions that impact the sector.

 This page analyzes key provisions from the bill, how they may impact the philanthropic sector and charitable giving and when and if the provisions expire.
 This page will be updated regularly as the legislation moves through the legislative process.
 For the most up to date information, join our Public Policy Action Network and sign up for Washington Snapshot to receive regular policy updates and stay engaged.